Orinoco & Bungo

 Welcome to O + B!

-All art displayed in my store and online is created by me in my signature pop art style inspired by fashion icons, musicians and comtempary pop culture.
-With a desire to minimise waste I have recently moved from arylic/ oil painting on large canvasses into mixed media digital painting which allows for varying sizes and the final production of my artwork at the point of sale only.
-Producing a smaller quantity of traditional paintings, the body of my portfolio is now mixed media using digital techniques.
-My aim as an artist is to produce a wide variety of artworks that give you the customer, more choice in the final production, including size, and framing, on fabric or on canvas.
-This flexibility creates limitless options for creating custom art or textiles specifically to suit your personal taste and style, without overproduction.
+All art displayed in my store and online is created by me in my signature pop art style inspired by fashion icons, musicians and comtempary and retro pop culture.
+I paint mostly large scale art in arylic paint as well as smaller works in watercolours.
+I also offer digital painting which allows for varying sizes and the unlimited production of my artwork in customisable sizing, stretched on canvas, or framed on giclee museum grade paper.
+My aim as an artist is to produce artworks that give you the customer, more choice in the final production, including size, and framing, produced on fabric, clothing or on canvas.
+This flexibility creates limitless options for creating custom art or textiles with my illustrations featuring on wall art, garments and homewares.

 The Store Name

 Orinoco and Bungo ( O + B) are two characters from the early 1970’s books and TV show the Wombles of Wimbledon that were originally based upon the original writer’s own children.
 Orinoco is clever, but tends to be a bit lazy and loves to sleep and eat, although he also enjoys an adventure.
 He has a calm nature and will not overreact needlessly so he sometimes misses the enormity of a situation, but his motives are always innocent.
 Orinoco might get caught up in a challenging situation and his low- key persona means he relies on others to get him out of tricky dilemmas.
 Bungo on the other hand is excitable and rather bossy and can be quite obnoxious and at times always thinking he is right even if he’s wrong.
 Bungo loves to take the mickey out of Orinoco and is great at being a prankster often to the annoyance of Orinoco.
 Bungo although mischievous, is a loveable and vivacious character loved by all.
 Orinoco and Bungo’s differences bond them together as they are the best of friends.